e-picas/dev-tools/README.md

 `devtools-actions/` directory.

-The best way to begin creating your own action is to make a copy of the `dev/action-model.sh` script of the `wip` branch of this package and update the code ...
+The best way to begin creating your own action is to make a copy of the `dev/action-model.sh` script of the `dev` branch of this package and update the code ...
-For more info, see <http://github.com/piwi/dev-tools/blob/wip/dev/action-model.sh>.
+For more info, see <http://github.com/piwi/dev-tools/blob/dev/dev/action-model.sh>.

 ### Action info